 - 1) While there is nothing predictable about where the passive arm with the spoon will move, as random internal motor activity will always result in random or chance movements of the passive arm with the spoon, there is, on the other hand, a very essential fact to note.
 All separate points/positions P of the arm and all separate points/positions P of the spoon will always have to be connected c.q. will always have to emerge from each other.
 Once again, the three previously mentioned arm positions (the fingertips, the knuckles of the fist, and the elbow) will create a line segment shape, but also all the separate positions of the spoon also form separate lines.
-If you focus, for example, on the handle or the bowl of the spoon, you cannot escape the factual conclusion that all those points always move in a linear form, and that, too, always involves exact one (!) entire line segment shape33.
-So, all separate positions of the arm and of the spoon are going to traverse a linear form and within there it can also factually be established that each position P of the arm and of the spoon will move like a marble in a marble run.
-The current position $P(0)$ of each piece of the arm and spoon will always mark the separation between the manifest positions $P(-x)$ and the future positions $P(+x)$. - 2) The second highly essential conclusion, as mentioned in the first version of the basic exercise, remains fully intact here as well.
-The perception of the movement of internal motor activity (knee, torso, head, foot action, etc.) has absolutely nothing to do with the observation of the line segment shapes that all parts of the arm and now also all parts of the spoon become a part of.
-However, the new aspect introduced by the spoon concerns the fact that a spoon is an inanimate object.
-What leads to the astonishing factual conclusion that, for instance, we can observe the movement of the spoon's bowl over a line segment shape, but we can only generate motor activity up to the outer surface of the handle of the spoon.
+If you focus, for example, on the handle or the bowl of the spoon, you cannot escape the factual conclusion that all those points always move in a linear form, and that, too, always involves exact one (!) entire line segment shape.
+So, all separate positions of the arm and of the spoon are going to traverse a linear form and within there it can also factually be established that each position $P$ of the arm and of the spoon will move like a marble in a marble run.
+The current position $P(0)$ of each piece of the arm and spoon will always mark the separation between the manifest positions $P(-x)$ and the future positions $P(+x)$ .